-- At the back of the table, put the square head bolts in the holes in the edge of the table and extensions so bolt heads extend outward 1/2 in. - Under the table, loosely attach the flat washers and hex nuts onto bolts.
+- At the back of the table, put the square head bolts in the holes in the edge of the saw table and the outer holes in each extension table so the bolt heads extend outward 1/2 in. - Under the table, loosely attach the flat washers and hex nuts onto bolts.
 Slide the slot on the rear rail over the bolts.
-Adjust each bolt to fit the rail closely to the table. - Position rail so that the right hand edge extends 2-1/2 inches beyond the table extensions. - Push the rail against table and tighten each hex nut with a 12 mm wrench.
-If the rail does not slide easily over the bolts, re-align the table extensions. - Put the end caps on the rail ends.
-Insert the screws and tighten with a phillips screwdriver.
+Adjust each bolt to fit the rail closely to the table. - Position right rail so that the right hand edge extends 2-1/2 inches beyond the table extensions. - Push the right rail against table and tighten each hex nut with a 12 mm wrench.
+If the rail does not slide easily over the bolts, re-align the table extensions.